27 / 05 / 2020

 On 27 May, the EC put forward its proposal for a major EU recovery package of €1.85 trillion made of:

-In a press release, European Council President Charles Michel stated his hopes to reach an agreement before the summer.
+, European Council President Charles Michel stated his hopes to reach an agreement before the summer.

 The EC published many background documents on 27 May, such as the EC Communication on the Budget